- 10.11.1 The replication_connection_configuration Table

 The Performance Schema populates the replication tables as follows:

 CHANGE MASTER TO, the configuration parameters can be seen in the tables.
-At this time, there are no active slave threads, so the
+At this time, there are no active replication threads, so the

 SERVICE_STATEcolumns have a value of